ietf/Moderators/sop.md

 The sergeants-at-arms strive to monitor all postings on ietf@ietf.org on a daily basis.
 The IETF Chair also monitors the list but may not be in a position to read each message or monitor every day.

-When a member of the SAA team sees a list posting that may be considered inappropriate according to [RFC 3005] and the [Unprofessional Commentary Description], the team member reports it to saa@ietf.org.
-Subscribers to ietf@ietf.org are also encouraged to report postings they believe to be inappropriate under those guidelines to saa@ietf.org.
+When IETF discussion list subscribers believe that a posting that may be considered inappropriate according to [RFC 3005] or the [Unprofessional Commentary Description], they are encouraged to report it to saa@ietf.org.
+Please note that SAA team members are also subscribers to the IETF discussion list and they follow the same process to report posts that they consider inappropriate.

 A report made by a member of the SAA team should include a suggested action in response, including specific text for email(s) to the original poster and/or the list, as appropriate.
 The SAA team uses a standard set of [email-templates].
 Proposed emails to either individuals or to the list must be vetted and approved by at least one other SAA team member before being sent.